CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 Explain why line 4 and line 6 output different numbers.

+  lines 3 and 4 are different scope and have access to parent's variables.
+So in the scope (lines 2-5) you can change the parent variable (1 ==> 2).
+However, this change is only accessible inside the scope (or by a child which doesn't exist in this example).

+  Line 6 has no access to the scope above (2-5) but it can access only to line 1 which is in the same scope.

 ## Question 2

 Take a look at the following code: